• Skip to main content

 So if you’re injured, after getting the necessary diagnostics, call us and we’ll provide you with an updated program to get you through this unexpected setback.
 If you have an upcoming appointment with us, don’t cancel it, call us and come in.
 Your new menu will address the changes that occurred from the fall, while correcting the previous imbalances without compromising your recovery.
 This will speed up your body’s innate ability to heal by giving it the proper stimulus!
 We’ll keep you moving forward toward your pain free alignment goal while you’re healing.

-Filed Under: Injury and exercise Tagged With: alignment, ankle injury, balance, Egoscue, Egoscue exercises, joint pain, knee injury, knee pain, neck injury, Pain relief, shoulder injury, treatment for pain, wrist injury
+Filed Under: Egoscue, Injury and exercise Tagged With: alignment, ankle injury, balance, Egoscue, joint pain, knee injury, knee pain, neck injury, Pain relief, Posture Alignment Exercises, shoulder injury, treatment for pain, wrist injury

 • Go to Next Page »